 - Lack of appropriate roles (e.g., lack of a police department or lack of a clear role of traffic crash investigation and reporting by the police): The training modules we develop will be tailored to the specific type of police role maintained by the tribe.

-- Tribal areas are more diverse than anticipated in terms of road networks, policing, and record keeping: A database describing this diversity is being developed so that training and resource allocation can be tailored to the specific resources and capability of the tribe.
+- Tribal areas are more diverse than anticipated in terms of road networks, policing, and record-keeping: A database describing this diversity is being developed so that training and resource allocation can be tailored to the specific resources and capabilities of the tribe.

 - Absence of usable infrastructure (e.g., road network) data for most tribal areas: We are adopting a statewide infrastructure database (California Road System, or CRS) being developed by Caltrans to represent the road network in and around tribal areas.

 - Distance from crashes to the nearest trauma center is more than double in tribal areas compared with other areas of California: Responses from our survey indicate very uncertain EMS response for some tribal areas.
 We are obtaining data from CMOSH (data linking crash, EMS, and ED data) and will be conducting analyses of the factors that could help reduce EMS response time.

 - A substantial number of traffic injuries occur on roads leading to/from or otherwise related to tribal areas, and in a large number of cases, linking separate areas of the same tribe: We are conducting a survey to determine travel patterns of tribal members—i.e., to what degree are roadways leading to/from tribal areas used by tribal members and/or others traveling to tribal destinations.